weenleen/SkyCheck/README.md

 SkyCheck is an application that displays current weather data using the OpenWeather API.
 It displays the current weather forecast for your device location, as well as the forecast for other saved locations.

 ## Specifications
-TamaGoDoWork is an application that is built specifically for Android devices only.
+SkyCheck is an application that is built specifically for Android devices only.
 The application is built using [Android Studio](https://developer.android.com/studio) The application only supports Android devices with a minimum API level of 22.